maoberlehner/markus-oberlehner-net/content/blog/building-landing-pages-with-vue-and-a-headless-cms.md

 ## Wrapping it up

 Although this approach is already quite powerful, there remain two problems with this methodology: SEO and initial page load performance.
-But there are ways around those issues, **if you're interested in how we can use pre-rendering for boosting the initial page load time and delivering static HTML to search engines, [follow me on Twitter to not miss my next article on this topic](https://twitter.com/maoberlehner).**
+But there are ways around those issues, **if you're interested in how we can use pre-rendering for boosting the initial page load time and delivering static HTML to search engines, [you can read the next article about this topic](/blog/how-to-pre-render-vue-powered-websites-with-webpack/).**

 Building landing pages and brochure style websites with modern web technologies is awesome. **By utilizing the power of headless, cloud hosted content management systems, you can build complex landing pages in a matter of hours.** This is definitely the way how I'll build landing pages and brochure sites in the future.